camman3d/grunt-couch-data/README.md

 });
 ```

+## Notes
+This currently only works without authentication, so your sever must be in _Admin Party_ mode.
+This will be changed in a
+later release to allow for authentication.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
+Add unit tests for any new or changed
+functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 _(Nothing yet)_